Skip to main content

 VAST Catalog

-VAST Catalog is a built-in metadata index that automatically catalogs all files and objects on the cluster, enabling search and query across the entire filesystem without external indexing tools.
-Key characteristics:
+VAST Catalog is a built-in metadata index that automatically catalogs all files and objects on the cluster to enable search and query across the entire filesystem without external indexing tools.
+VAST Catalog provides the following characteristics:

 • Automatic indexing: Catalogs file and object metadata including creation time, size, ownership, S3 tags, and custom metadata.